Chemistry (Chem)

 CHEM 340.
 Survey of Organic Chemistry.
 4 Credits.

 For all students interested in a one-semester survey of organic chemistry.
 Structure and bonding, nomenclature; hydrocarbons: alkanes, alkenes, alkynes, aromatics; substituted hydrocarbons: alkyl halides, stereochemistry, alcohols, phenols, ethers, amines; carbonyls: aldehydes, ketones; carboxylic acids, esters, amides.
-Prerequisites: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
-Prerequisite or Corequisite: CHEM 340L or CHEM 341L.
+Prerequisite: CHEM 122 with a grade of C or better and CHEM 122L; or CHEM 254 and CHEM 254L.
 S.

 CHEM 340L.
 Survey of Organic Chemistry Laboratory.
 1 Credit.